onzfonz/comp227/src/content/2/en/part2a.md

 }
 ```

-We'll hone in on the reason for the breakdown by adding <em>console.log</em> commands to the code.
+We'll hone in on the reason for the breakdown by adding `console.log` commands to the code.
-Because the first thing to be rendered is the <i>App</i> component, it's worth putting the first <em>console.log</em> there:
+Because the first thing to be rendered is the `App` component, it's worth putting the first `console.log` there:

 ```js
 const App = () => {